Onychostoma macrolepis: Systematics

 Another common name for O. macrolepis is 多鳞铲颌鱼 in Shennongjia, Hubei.
-The Estonian name it as "Yangtze kouklõug".
 Direct translations of its trade name includes "money fish" in Qinba Mountainous Area for their scales resemble ancient copper coins, "spring fish" as they generally emerges like water gushing out from springs from caves in April or early May and usually breeds in cold water, and "Chi-Lin Fish" in Tai'an, Shandong, which means red-scale fish.

 O. macrolepis diverged from common carp (Cyprinus carpio) approximately 24–25 million years ago, with an unambiguous correspondence in chromosomes to that of the zebrafish.